Aaron Drewe

-Aaron Drewe (born 8 February 2001) is an English professional footballer who plays as a defender for Championship side Queens Park Rangers.
+Aaron Michael Drewe (born 8 February 2001) is an English professional footballer who plays as a defender for National League club Woking.

 Career

 Drewe joined Queens Park Rangers aged nine years old, and has represented QPR throughout all youth levels.

 In November 2019, Drewe joined National League South side Chelmsford City on a one-month loan deal.
 He made just one appearance for Chelmsford, coming in the Essex Senior Cup.

 In October 2020, Drewe joined National League South side Oxford City on loan.

 On 8 January 2022, Drewe made his professional debut for Queens Park Rangers as an extra-time substitute in a penalty shootout victory over Rotherham United in the FA Cup.

 On 25 January 2022, Drewe joined National League side Weymouth on loan.

+Following the conclusion of the 2023–24 season, Drewe was released by Queens Park Rangers upon the expiration of his contract.

+On 27 September 2024, Drewe returned to National League North side Oxford City.

+On 17 June 2025, it was announced that Drewe would join National League side, Woking on a one-year deal.